For Anthony S. Fauci, going to a ballgame is ‘the one fun thing I can’t wait to do’

 Q: A recent Washington Post-University of Maryland poll found 2 in 3 Americans say they’re comfortable attending an outdoor event such as baseball, but fewer than half say they’re comfortable going to an indoor event such as basketball.
 Is it safe to assume those concerns are warranted?

 A: There’s a big difference between indoor and outdoor.
-We know that from experience that when you’re in a place like [Nationals Park], and particularly if you’re well spaced and you’re seating and you’re wearing a mask, the chance of spreading infection is extraordinarily low.
+We know that from experience that when you’re in a place like [Nationals Park] and particularly if you’re well spaced and you’re seating and you’re wearing a mask, the chance of spreading infection is extraordinarily low.
 Outdoor is clearly far, far safer than indoors because of the recirculation of air indoors.
 Whereas outdoor, you know, you have a dilution with the entire environment, so that’s why the risk is so much lower in an outdoor [setting].
 That’s why stadiums like [Nationals Park], if you have an appropriate, prudent spacing of people, the risk is very low.

-Q: In the poll, 64 percent of people said they’d be comfortable attending if everyone was required to wear a mask.
+Q: In the poll, 64 percent of people said they would be comfortable attending if everyone was required to wear a mask.
 Even at outdoor events with spacing in the stands, do you think masks should be considered mandatory?

 A: Yeah.